santosharron/Brian-AI/README.md

 ## Beta Version

 > **Note**
 > Brian's current status is **research preview**.
 Many workflows fail or confuse the agent.
-If you'd like to hack on Brian to make it better or test it on your own workflows, follow the instructions below to run it locally.
+If you'd like to hack on Brian to make it better or test it on your own workflows, follow the instructions on the blog to run it locally.
 If you'd like to know once it's available for wider usage, you can sign up for our waitlist.

 [![Download zip](https://custom-icon-badges.herokuapp.com/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white "Download zip")](https://github.com/santosharron/Brian-AI/releases/download/V.1.1.0/Brian-AI.zip)